scsm-ua/kirtan-guide-en/songs/guror-guro-me-paramo-gurus-tvam.md

     kvachid-rudantañ cha hasan naṭantaṁ nijeṣṭa-deva-praṇayābhibhūtam namanti gāyantam alaṁ janā tvāṁ namo namo gaura-kiśora tubhyam

 Becoming overwhelmed with love for your worshipful Lord, sometimes you dance, sometimes you cry, sometimes you laugh; and again, you sing aloud.
-The people profusely offer their respects unto you, Oh Gaura Kiśora, and again and again do I make my obei- sance unto you.
+The people profusely offer their respects unto you, Oh Gaura Kiśora, and again and again do I make my obeisance unto you.

 #### 7